dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 }
 ```

-Validation rules - if we want additional validation logic other than DataAnnotations, we can write our own custom validator and handle validation events from the `EditContext` to use our own logic to write errors to the message store.
+Rules - if we want additional validation logic other than DataAnnotations, we can write our own custom validator and handle validation events from the `EditContext` to use our own logic to write errors to the message store.

 ```csharp
 var messages = new ValidationMessageStore(editContext);